“Black porphyry column”

 Egyptian

-This segment or barrel of column is carved from Andesite, a remarkably hard material which has been used from the earliest days of Egyptian stone work.
-An igneous rock from the eastern dessert it conjures memories of the colossal granodiorite columns imported to Rome that still adorn the Pantheon.
-Such columns where carved into shape on site and then shipped to the power centres of the Empire.
-This column has a form of attaching a capital or secondary barrel that can first be seen in Greek architecture of the 5th century BCE.
+The only column of the same material we can trace is in the mineral gallery at Chatsworth, acquired by the 5th Duke and currently catalogued as Italian. his column has a form of attaching a capital or secondary barrel that can first be seen in Greek architecture of the 5th century BCE.
 It has one deep central square hole and a secondary one closer toward the parameter, this would allow a bronze insert like a double staple to be inserted that would add structural integrity and make it nearly impossible to rotate.

 A Roman Breccia Pavonazza di Ezine “Palatine marble” column segment.